There is nothing that animates learning more than a great question.

-If we can just get those two things right on a consistent basis, life is good.
+If we can just get that one thing right, life is good.

 Unfortunately, there’s a lot stacked against us.